iterative/shtab/CONTRIBUTING.md

 optimisations.
 The generated code itself, on the other had, should be fast.

-Helper functions such as `replace_format` allows use of curly braces `{}` in string snippets without clashing between python's `str.format` and shell parameter expansion.
+Helper functions such as `replace_format` allows use of curly braces `{}` in string snippets without clashing between Python's `str.format` and shell parameter expansion.

 The generated shell code itself is also meant to be readable.